williamsnell/ws_content/content/posts/gans/index.md

 Two interesting notes, though:

  1. Even as the image quality is degraded, the quality of the facial features looks pretty similar.
-By analogy, it's like looking at a photo of someone taken on an increasingly worse camera - the spatial location and general shape of their features are the same, even though the image as a whole is worse.
  2. More egregious structured artifacts are beginning to appear.
 In the lower left of this image, for example, you can see a clear checker-boarding pattern in the background.
 Such patterns are commonly produced by this network.